humdrum-tools/humdrum-tools/README.md

 <tr> <td> sh   </td><td> ~/.profile   </td><td> /etc/profile </td> </tr>
 </table>

 Bash is the most common shell.
-For single-user installations, the choice of setup file is complicated: If the file ~/.bash_profile exists, then the bash shell will read that file.
-If ~/.bash_profile does not exists, then bash will instead try to read ~/.bash_login.
+For single-user installations, the choice of setup file is complicated: If the file ~/.bash_profile exists ("~" is unix shorthand for your home directory), then the bash shell will read that file.
+If ~/.bash_profile does not exist, then bash will instead try to read ~/.bash_login.
 If ~/.bash_login does not exist, then bash will try to read ~/.profile.
-Only one of those files will be read, and ~/.bash_profile is the first one bash will try to read.
+Only one of those files will be read, and ~/.bash_profile is the first one bash that will try to read.
 Note that if there is currently a ~/.profile file but no ~/.bash_profile, the settings in ~/.profile will be ignored if you create the ~/.bash_profile file.

 For system-wide installations, super-users will have to add the
 ```PATH=``` lines to the correct file within the ```/etc/```
 directory.
 Super-users can usually install for all users
 on a computer system in any common shell by running these commands:
 ```bash
-   cd ~/humdrum-tools    # or wherever humdrum-tools was downloaded.
+   cd /usr/local/humdrum-tools    # or wherever humdrum-tools was downloaded.
 # bash, sh, ksh, and zsh
    sudo echo "export PATH=`pwd`/humdrum/bin:$PATH" >> /etc/profile
    sudo echo "export PATH=`pwd`/humextra/bin:$PATH" >> /etc/profile